 The President represents the CASG organization within the undergraduate population, CASG Council, and the Carleton University Senate.
 Within the CASG structure, the President is the first among equals within the executive committee.
 It is the President’s responsibility to ensure that the executive meetings are held on a bi-weekly basis (from September to April), and that CASG general meetings are held throughout the year.
 Should the executives be in any need of assistance, it is the duty of the President to aid the VPs with their responsibilities.
 The President is a signing authority and is entrusted with the finances of CASG.
 Finally, the President of CASG is to promote accountability, transparency, and fair practices in matters including, but not limited to; elections, hiring, volunteers, meetings, policies, finances, record keeping, etc.

-About the President:
+About the Current President:

 Emily is a 4th year Global and International Studies student, specializing in Global Politics.
 Emily has been a member of CASG since her second year, first as a BGInS representative and then as President in her third year.
 Emily is actively engaged in the Carleton community.
 She was previously a Residence Fellow, is a member of the Sock 'n' Buskin Theatre Company and has sat on numerous boards and committees during her time at Carleton.
 Emily is aiming to use her final year as President to expand the CASG name, to increase transparency of the CASG executive and council, and to work towards better the academic community at Carleton.

 Outside of CASG, Emily enjoys binge-watching three television shows at once, reading books that aren't textbooks and working for Immigration, Refugees and Citizenship Canada.

 Emily can be reached at email@example.com